Braves vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Taijuan Walker gets the nod on the mound for the Philadelphia Phillies looking to take down Ronald Acuna Jr. and the Atlanta Braves on Friday at 7:20 PM ET.
+Matt Olson and the Atlanta Braves will try to beat Zack Wheeler, the Philadelphia Phillies' named starter, on Saturday at 4:10 PM ET.

-The Phillies are listed as +125 moneyline underdogs for this matchup against the Braves (-150).
-The over/under for the matchup has been listed at 9.5 runs.
+The Braves have been listed as -140 moneyline favorites for this matchup against the Phillies (+115).
+The matchup's over/under has been set at 8.5 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.